firesmoker/DiabloSouls/README.md

 	no music
-	player light is a bit awkard, and the dark is not dark enough counter is immediate (maybe good?) and doesn't provide invulnerability (?)
+	player light is a bit awkard, and the dark is not dark enough counter is immediate (maybe good?) and doesn't provide invulnerability (?) movement could be smoother using root motion (lower priority)

 abilities queue